 Ghost stories about Mia’s building, artworks, and period rooms abound, especially among Mia’s security guards who work the graveyard shift.
 Mia staff member Lori Erickson collected several of the best and created the Haunted Mia audio tour.

-The MacFarlane Memorial Room is usually furnished with Federal style American furniture given by the MacFarlane family, to represent a wealthy New England parlor.
+The MacFarlane Memorial Room was furnished with Federal style American furniture given by the MacFarlane family, to represent a wealthy New England parlor.

 When visiting the museum’s American period rooms, Minneapolis-based photographer Anthony Marchetti became interested in the artifice of these spaces, and especially the stories of how each room was disassembled, moved then reassembled in the museum.